devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-4.md

 Image processing is a cornerstone technology that finds applications across multiple domains such as computer vision, medical imaging, and security.
 Its ability to enhance image quality and extract meaningful information makes it indispensable for modern technological advancements.
 Additionally, utilizing image processing for data augmentation significantly enhances the performance of machine learning models by providing diverse training datasets.

-## 40) How can Python be used to perform data augmentation on images for training machine learning models?
-List and explain common image augmentation techniques.
+## <mark> 40) How can Python be used to perform data augmentation on images for training machine learning models?
+List and explain common image augmentation techniques. </mark>

 Python is widely used for performing data augmentation on images, which is a crucial technique in training machine learning models, especially in computer vision.
 Data augmentation artificially increases the diversity of the training dataset by applying various transformations to the original images.
 This helps improve the robustness and generalization of models, making them more effective when exposed to new, unseen data.